|

 PD – Personal Development

-· Ongoing support groups for domestic violence, Alcoholics Anonymous, Narcotics Anonymous, etc.
+· Ongoing support groups for survivors of domestic abuse, Alcoholics Anonymous, Narcotics Anonymous, mental health support groups, etc.

 PR – Physical Rehabilitation

-Report this activity for participants who are engaged in an activity that meets the following criterion:
+Report this activity for a participant engaged in an activity that meets

 1. Determined to be medically necessary;